david672orford/pub-tools/README.md

       'password': 'secret',
       }

-Change the *secret* to the actual password.
+Replace *secret* with the password you set for the Websocket plugin in OBS.

 Then run this command: